Frostburg State University

 Choose date below and then select sessions when registering.

 Please view our Policies Page before registering.

-This advanced level softball hitting clinic will be led by the Frostburg State University coaching staff and current players.
+This advanced level softball hitting clinic will be led by the Frostburg State University coaching staff.

 This clinic will have a limited number of spots per session, so please register early!